Not sure what you’re looking for? Other people found these links helpful

 The Environment work sector was established at the first British-Irish Council Summit in 1999 to share environmental expertise and learning across the eight BIC administrations.
 This has proven to be a constructive and unique forum for facilitating evidence exchange and practical collaboration since the Council was first established.

-The Environment work sector and its subgroups are overseen by the UK Government.
+The Environment work sector is chaired by the UK Government.

 Current Focus